Josephine Chen-Wilson

 I am working on three research strands: self-concept clarity and online self-presentation (POSS), emotion and health behaviour (#FoodMoodnYou), and science capital on primary school children's STEM aspirations.

-The research into the relationship between a person's self-concept clarity would and their online self-presentation is a long-term collaboration with Dr Chris Fullwood (University of Gloucestershire), Dr Darren Chadwick (Liverpool John Moore University), Drs Lisa Orchard and Caroline Wesson (University of Wolverhampton)(Fullwood et al., 2016 and Fullwood et al., 2020).
+The research into the relationship between a person's self-concept clarity would and their online self-presentation is a long-term collaboration with Dr Chris Fullwood (Birmigham City University), Dr Darren Chadwick (Liverpool John Moore University), Drs Lisa Orchard and Caroline Wesson (University of Wolverhampton)(Fullwood et al., 2016 and Fullwood et al., 2020).

-#FoodMoodnYou is an international collaboration started during the first COVID lockdown in Europe.
-Led by Professor Tracey Devonport (University of Wolverhampton) and Dr Montse Ruiz (University of Jyväskylä, Finland), I have been working with researchers from Europe and the far East to investigate how people's wellbeing and health behaviour such as eating and physical activities may have been changed by the lockdowns (Ruiz et al., 2021) and whether completing an online diary over 7 days may reduce people's need for emotional eating (Devonport et al., 2022).
-We are currently validating an emotional eating scale using data from individuals with various language backgrounds.
-My current collaboration with Professor Devonport and Dr Wendy Nicholls at the University of Wolverhampton and developing focuses on developing scales to measure children's emotional regulation and emotional eating (Devonport et al, 2020).
+#FoodMoodnYou was an international collaboration started during the first COVID lockdown in Europe.
+Led by Professor Tracey Devonport (University of Wolverhampton) and Dr Montse Ruiz (University of Jyväskylä, Finland), I worked with researchers from Europe and the far East to investigate how the lockdowns may have changed people's wellbeing and health behaviour such as eating and physical activities (Ruiz et al., 2021) and whether completing an online diary over 7 days may reduce people's need for emotional eating (Devonport et al., 2022).
+We also validated an emotional eating scale using data from individuals with various language backgrounds (Ruiz et al., 2023).
+My current collaboration with Professor Devonport (University of Hartpury) and Dr Wendy Nicholls focuses on developing scales to measure children's emotional regulation and emotional eating (Devonport et al, 2020).

-Through outreach initiatives such as Girls4Science (University of Wolverhampton) and STEM4Me (University of Northampton), I am working with Dr Kimberley Hill and Dr Rachel Maundar on research into factors influencing primary school children's STEM infinity to inform the widening participation agenda.
-The research is in collaboration with Dr Lisa Orchard, Dr Caroline Wesson and Nicola Derrer-Rendall at the University of Wolverhampton.
+Through outreach initiatives such as Girls4Science (University of Wolverhampton) and STEM4Me (University of Northampton), I am working with Dr Kimberley Hill and Dr Rachel Maunder on research into factors influencing primary school children's STEM affinity to inform the widening participation agenda.

 Supervision